amcalv/2025-Simulations-Kinase-KEY1-paper/README.md

 To solve the system of equations numerically in a geometry mimicking the Chlamydomonas shape, we use the finite-element software COMSOL.
 Version 5.4 or newer is required to run the file “model_EPYC1_chlamy_shape_nowetting_2025_02_27.mph.”
 To solve the system in a square geometry with periodic boundary conditions, we use MATLAB to run the script “EPYC_square_periodic.m.”

+The Matlab code "simp_condensate.m" solves the nonlinear ODE given by Eq.
+(15) in the Supplementary Material.

 For more details, see:
 He, S., Lemma, L. M., Martinez-Calvo, A., He, G., Hennacy, J. H., Wang, L., ... & Jonikas, M. C. (2025).
 Kinase KEY1 controls pyrenoid condensate size throughout the cell cycle by disrupting phase separation interactions. bioRxiv, 2025-10.